 This example actually provides sufficient protein for an average adult woman.
 Seem unrealistic?
 Look how it breaks down.
 Milk and other dairy products, provide a large quantity of protein, approximately 1g/oz.
 Additionally, whole grains provide a considerable amount of protein, particularly those enriched with bean/legume flours.
-Then, of course, lean meats and beans, foods that are touted for their protein content, typically provide about 7 g protein per 1 oz portion.
+Then, of course, lean meats are touted for their protein content, typically provide about 7 g protein per 1 oz portion.

 Protein and Athletic Performance

 Protein has been shown to increase muscle mass when combined with heavy weight training.
 As compared to a diet consisting of 0.8 gram protein/kg body weight, research from the Journal of the American College of Nutrition found that a protein intake of 1.6-1.8 g/kg/day, when combined with weight training, will further enhance muscle development.
 Most importantly, there is little evidence that very high protein (greater than 2g/kg body weight per day) is beneficial.
 Further, supplementation with powders, drinks, or other diet aids is not required nor recommended, and it is possible to obtain sufficient protein through a balanced diet.

 Protein breaks down to amino acids, and produces waste products that are filtered through the kidneys.
 With healthy functioning kidneys, this additional waste is excreted.
 Excess protein consumption only makes the kidneys work harder, rather than damage the kidneys, as may be assumed.
 High protein load does, however, lead to increased water loss, and can lead to dehydration.
 Thus, maintaining adequate fluid intake is essential.